Older Women: At Risk for HIV Infection

 Table of Contents

 In the US, HIV began mostly as a disease of young men.
-Today, however, the epidemic affects both women and men of all ages, including older women (age 50 and over).
-While 50 may not seem "old," it is often the age currently used by organizations that keep track of health-related statistics (e.g., the US Centers for Disease Control and Prevention, or CDC).
+Today, however, the epidemic affects both women and men of all ages, including older women.
+While 45 or 50 may not seem 'old,' it is often the age currently used by organizations that keep track of health-related statistics (e.g., the US Centers for Disease Control and Prevention, or CDC).

-Women over 50 are frequently ignored in discussions about HIV prevention and care.
-It is important that this change, and that older women, their health care providers, and their families understand how the virus can and does affect this group.
+Older women are sometimes ignored or overlooked in discussions about HIV prevention and care.
+It is important that this change, and that older women, their health care providers, and their families understand how the virus can and does impact this group.

-- The population of older women living with HIV and AIDS in the US has been steadily growing in recent years.
-According to the CDC, the number of women over 55 living with HIV increased 24 percent from 2007 to 2009.
-Moreover, the number of women over 55 living with AIDS more than tripled between 2000 and 2009.
-It is important to consider that these reported numbers are likely smaller than the real number of older women living with HIV/AIDS, since many people do not get tested for or diagnosed with HIV even though they may have been HIV+ for several years.
+- The number of women over 45 living with HIV in the US has been steadily growing in recent years.
+According to the CDC, the number of women over 45 living with HIV increased 22 percent from 2006 to 2008, and an additional 26 percent from 2008 to 2011.
+In 2011, women over 45 represented over half of all women living with HIV (52 percent).
+In 2012, women over 45 represented over one third of all newly-diagnosed women in the US.
+It is important to consider that these reported numbers are likely smaller than the real number of women over 45 living with HIV, since many people do not get tested for or diagnosed with HIV even though they may have been HIV+ for several years.

 - Despite the myth that older people do not have sex, many older women are sexually active.
 One study showed that close to three out of four people aged 57 to 64 had had sex in the last year, as had over half of those aged 65 to 74.
 Older women can actually be at greater risk for HIV infection during sex than younger women because of thinner vaginal walls and dryness that can cause tears in the vaginal area.

-- Many older women have gone through menopause and therefore do not think about using condoms because they do not need them for birth control.
+- Many older women have gone through menopause and therefore do not think about using condoms for birth control.
 However, condoms can prevent the spread of STDs at any age.
-For more, see our article on Talking With Your Partner About Condoms.
+For more, see our article, Talking with Your Partner about Condoms.

 - Older HIV+ women are more likely to be invisible and isolated, keeping their disease hidden from friends and family.
 They are afraid to admit they have HIV because of the stigma.